 If you take care of both your mouth and your dentures, the two of your can have a happy, healthy relationship for many years.
 However, if you have recurring problems with your dentures, ask about implant-supported (permanently attached) dentures.

-Implant-supported dentures are anchored to a number of points in the bone through dental implants, or small screws made of material like titanium.
+Implant-supported dentures are anchored to a number of points in the bone through dental implants or small screws made of a material like titanium.
 Those materials are chosen because they’re well-tolerated by your body.
 With the dentures permanently anchored, there’s no possibility of them sliding around in your mouth.
 However, your dentist can remove the dentures should the need arise.

 For some people, implant-supported bridges are also an option.
 Talk with your dentist about which option is best for you.